Lyellr88/MARM-Protocol/FAQ.md

 ---

+**Q: Does MARM claim to fix hallucinations or eliminate memory loss?**
+A: No. MARM is not a backend patch or model level override.
+It’s a user side protocol built from structured prompting, manual session logging, and reseed logic.
+While many users report fewer hallucinations and more stable responses, MARM does not claim to "fix" or "eliminate" these issues.
+Only to help mitigate their impact through guided structure and intentional user interaction.

 **Q: How do I start a new session with MARM?**
 A: Use the `/start marm` command to activate memory and accuracy layers for your session.